Honor Cargill-Martin is a writer, classicist and art historian.

 Honor read Classical Archaeology and Ancient History at Oxford, where she won a scholarship before graduating with a first-class degree in 2019.
 She remained at Oxford to study for a masters degree in Greek and Roman History, graduating with a Distinction.
 Honor completed a second masters in the History of Art at the Courtauld Institute in London, where she was awarded a Distinction for work focusing on the art of the Italian - and especially the Venetian - Renaissance.

-Honor has published a number of fiction titles for children and teenagers.
+Honor has published a number of fiction and non-fiction titles for children and teenagers.

-Her first non-fiction book Messalina: A Story of Empire, Slander and Adultery tells the story of the 1st century AD Roman empress Messalina, and reflects Honor’s passion for bringing to light the untold lives of historical women and for unpicking how gender and sexuality shape how we understand history.
+Her first non-fiction book Messalina: A Story of Empire, Slander and Adultery tells the story of the 1st century AD Roman empress Messalina and, through her, Rome’s first dynasty.